moadan/FAC-Website/README.md

 Imaging sizing and loading was one the main bug's i faced, as moblie sceens and web views load as different speeds, this caused responsive lag onload.

 I looked into this topic of resizing images to the dimensions they will be displayed on the website or mobile app.
-This avoids unnecessary resizing by the browser, leading to faster loading as a solution, however i didn't get around to implementing this the project.
+This avoids unnecessary resizing by the browser, leading to faster loading as a solution, however i didn't get around to implementing this to the project.

 # Project Inspiration